Maximum Legal Time Period Of Internship?

 Labour Law Index

-See there is no such period unless the agreement so specify.
-Under section 6 of The Apprentices Act, the limit is decided by NCVT or SCTE or CG or SG.
-But this apply only to those organization covered by it.
-So finally contract is what decides the period.
-If there is no contract then you have to do a reasonable period according to the trade.
+See, there is no such period unless the agreement specifies so.
+Under Section 6 of The Apprentices Act, the limit is decided by NCVT, SCTE, CG, or SG.
+However, this applies only to those organizations covered by it.
+Therefore, the contract ultimately decides the period.
+If there is no contract, then you have to determine a reasonable period according to the trade.

 saswatabanerjee